Taxes, Licenses & Fees

 - Real estate taxes are assessed as of January 1st of each year.

-- Real estate is billed annually with a due date of December 5th.
-A 10% penalty is added on December 6th for late payment.
+- Real estate is billed annually with a due date of November 1st.
+A 10% penalty for late payment is added after the due date.
 Interest is 10% annually and begins accruing the first day of the month following the due date.
 Failure to receive a tax bill does not relieve you of the penalty and interest charge applied to all past due bills.

 - Taxpayers may pay real estate tax bills "in advance" at any time.
 Payment Options